Ireland flag Ireland: Business Environment

 Main Allowable Deductions and Tax Credits

 Deductible expenses must be incurred wholly and exclusively for the purposes of business transactions and/or to generate revenue.
-As such, entertainment expenses are non-deductible.
+As such, entertainment expenses are non-deductible, nor are fines and penalties.
 Revenue expenditure incurred up to three years before a business activity begins is generally deductible.
 Depreciation is non-deductible but can be offset by capital allowances.
 Generally, deductions can be claimed for royalties, management service charges, and most interest charges paid to foreign affiliates, provided the amounts do not exceed what would be paid to unrelated entities.
 Contributions to certain employee pension schemes are deductible in the year they are incurred.
+Deductible taxes when computing profits for corporation tax include unrecovered VAT, the employer’s share of PRSI contributions, and local taxes such as rates on commercial property and local authority charges.

 Expenditure on scientific R&D and payments for the acquisition of know-how are generally deductible, as are the costs of obtaining or extending patents and obtaining and renewing trademarks.
-These expenses give rise to a tax credit of 25% which can be used to offset the tax debts of a firm established in the tax year during which expenses were incurred.
-A Knowledge Development Box (KDB) regime allows for profits from patented inventions and copyrighted software earned by a company residing in Ireland to be taxed at an effective rate of 6.25% (planned to be increased to 10%).
+These expenses give rise to a tax credit of 30% (following Finance Act 2023, 25% before), which can be used to offset the tax debts of a firm established in the tax year during which expenses were incurred.
+A Knowledge Development Box (KDB) regime allows for profits from patented inventions and copyrighted software earned by a company residing in Ireland to be taxed at an effective rate of 6.25% (increased to 10% for 1 October 2023-31 December 2026).

 Companies are entitled to a deduction, as a trading expense, for qualifying donations to approved charities, educational institutions, schools, churches, research foundations, sports bodies, and other approved organisations that satisfy certain conditions (the donations must be above EUR 250).